 What is Centrelink Fraud?

-- Your circumstances have changed and you failed to notify Centrelink.
+- Your circumstances change and you forget to notify Centrelink.

-- You perform part-time work and receive a top up benefit.
-If your income exceeds the threshold level and you failed to declare it, you stand a good chance of being prosecuted – even if you paid it back in full.
+- You perform part time work and receive a top up benefit, but one week your income exceeds the threshold level and you don’t declare it.

 Centrelink fraud offences are prosecuted by the office of the Commonwealth Director of Public Prosecutions (CDPP).

 If Centrelink suspects that you have committed an offence, they will first conduct an investigation.
 They may invite you to attend a formal interview or may come to your house.
 If they still believe you committed an offence, they will then refer the matter to the CDPP.

 If you have been asked to attend an interview with Centrelink regarding a possible overpayment, it is likely that the matter will be referred to the CDPP who may bring criminal charges.
 You should seek legal advice from an experienced defence lawyer.